Siamou language

-The Siamou language, also known as Seme (Sɛmɛ), is a language spoken mainly in Burkina Faso.
-It is part of the Kru languages or unclassified within the proposed Niger–Congo languages.
-It is also spoken in Ivory Coast and Mali, and could likely be a language isolate.
+Siamou, also known as Seme (Sɛmɛ), is a language spoken mainly in Burkina Faso, but also in Ivory Coast and Mali.
+It is often classified as one of the Kru languages or unclassified within the proposed Niger–Congo languages, although it could likely be a language isolate.

 The speakers call themselves Seme.
 The Dioula language exonym is Siamou.

 Classification

 Siamou is traditionally classed as Kru.
 However, according to Roger Blench (2013) and Pierre Vogler (2015), the language bears little resemblance to Kru.
 Güldemann (2018) also leaves out Siamou as unrelated to Niger-Congo and considers it a language isolate.
-Glottolog considers it a language isolate on that basis.
+Glottolog also considers it a language isolate on that basis.